petros-d/docs/enterprise/cli-reference.md

 ## astro dev start

-Initializes a local Airflow environment on your machine by creating a Docker container for each of Airflow's 3 core components:
+Initializes a local Airflow environment on your machine by creating a Docker container for each of Airflow's core components:

 - Postgres
 - Scheduler
 - Webserver
+- Triggerer (only when using deferrable operators)

 ### Usage